People's Party of Castile and León

 The People's Party of Castile and León (Partido Popular de Castilla y León, PP) is the regional section of the People's Party of Spain (PP) in Castile and León.
 It was formed in 1989 from the re-foundation of the People's Alliance.

 Its president is Alfonso Fernández Mañueco, current president of the Junta de Castilla y León.
 He succeeded Juan Vicente Herrera, former president of the Junta de Castilla y León, who had been in office for fourteen years.
-He currently governs in Ávila, Burgos, León, Palencia and Salamanca.